 | Usage monitoring | Real-time visibility dashboard; proactive alerts if usage exceeds 20% above forecast |

-When entrusting sensitive business information to an AI service, demand the same security standards you'd require from any top-tier cloud provider handling your most critical data.
+Security obligations.
+When entrusting sensitive business information to an AI service, demand the same security standards you would require from any top-tier cloud provider.

 | Security Requirement | What the Contract Should Include |